-He has also given many conferences to educators on addressing excessive anger in classroom and coauthored Learning to Forgive in the Classroom for the American School Board Journal.
-Also, he is on the Pediatric Psychosocial Development Committee of the American College of Pediatricians, www.acpeds.org.
+He has given many conferences on uncovering and resolving anger in youth to parents groups, teachers, school counselors and school administrators.
+An article that he co-authored with Dr. Enright and Dr. Tom O’Brien, on addressing excessive anger in the classroom, Learning to Forgive in the Classroom, was published by the American School Board Journal.
+He is on the Pediatric Psychosocial Development Committee of the American College of Pediatricians, www.acpeds.org.

-He is a consultant to the International Forgiveness Institute's research projects of addressing excessive anger in elemenatary and middle school children in Belfast, N. Ireland and in central city Milwaukee with Robert Enright, Ph.D., Univeristy of Wisconsin, 2002 - the present, www.forgiveness-institute.org.
+Dr. Fitzgibbons is a consultant to the International Forgiveness Institute's research projects of addressing excessive anger through forgiveness education programs in elementary, middle and high school youth in Belfast, N. Ireland, in central city Milwaukee and other countries with Robert Enright, Ph.D., University of Wisconsin.

 Peter C. Kleponis is a Licensed Clinical Therapist and is Nationally Certified Counselor.
 He holds an MA in Clinical-Counseling Psychology from La Salle University in Philadelphia, PA.
 He has extensive clinical experience in working with married couples and with adults and adolescents with excessive anger, controlling conflicts, sexual conflicts, depression and anxiety disorders.